 disseminating knowledge: RECON is developing a new training platform, and a series of workshops and short courses on epidemics analysis and outbreak response.
 Our public forum is also dedicated to sharing exptertise on these topics.

 outbreak response deployment: RECON supports the deployment of data analysts to the field as part of outbreak response teams; this includes the deployment of staff as well as analysis systems adapted to low resources settings.

-As of 19th September 2018, RECON is a not-for-profit, incorporated association regulated by the French law, in accordance to the association law of 1st July 1901 and the decree of the 16th August 1901.
+As of 19th September 2018, RECON is registered as a not-for-profit, incorporated association regulated by the French law (registration number W751246083), in accordance to the association law of 1st July 1901 and the decree of the 16th August 1901.
 For more information about the remit of RECON, check our official statutes.